zenitogr/Computer-Agent/src/agent/system/prompt/ally_tree.md

 Your response must follow this strict format:

 <Option>
-  <Thought>Explanation of why you are confident that the final answer is ready to be presented after analyzing the A11y Tree.</Thought>
+  <Thought>Explanation of why you are confident that the task is solved, considering the analysis of the A11y tree and the actions taken.</Thought>
+  <Plan>This is a structured explanation of the steps you took to solve the task, based on the thoughts, actions, and observations.
+Focus on recording the correct sequence of clicks, typing, and tool usage in a way that can be adapted for future tasks with similar requirements.
+Avoid overly specific or vague details; the aim is to make the steps reusable for related tasks.</Plan>
   <Final-Answer>Provide the final answer to the user in markdown format.</Final-Answer>
   <Route>Final</Route>
 </Option>